vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-administration-statements/download-and-ingest-statements/download-and-ingest-syntax.md

 # Download and Ingest

 Nebula uses `RocksDB` as the default `key-value` storage engine.
-Therefore, when a large amount of data is loaded, the sst files of RocksDB can be generated offline by running a map-reduce job and distributed directly to the servers.
+Therefore, when you are trying to load a large amount of data, the sst files of RocksDB can be generated offline by running a map-reduce job and distributed directly to the servers.

 Nebula provides `Spark-SSTFile-Generator` tool.

 `Spark-SSTFile-Generator` generates SST files from the hive table via the mapping files.
-For details on how to use it, please refer [Spark application command line reference] (https://github.com/vesoft-inc/nebula/blob/master/src/tools/spark-sstfile-generator/README.md).
+For details on how to use it, please refer [Spark application command line reference](https://github.com/vesoft-inc/nebula/blob/master/src/tools/spark-sstfile-generator/README.md).

 The execution will generate SST files on `HDFS`.
 The directory structure is as follows: